How Much Compensation For Cycling Accident Claims? – 2019-Update

 - Care and assistance.

 General damages – these damages cover the amount of pain and suffering a personal injury victim as suffered as a result of the accident.
-A medical expert will evaluate the medical evidence and any future pain and suffering that might be present.
+A medical expert will evaluate the medical evidence and any future pain and suffering that might be present when you come to make your bicycle accident claim.

 General damages will also take into consideration how the injury will prevent a person from carrying out general activities that once were carried out and if the person will be able to return to life as life was before the accident.
 Loss of quality of life, which can include hobbies, chores at home and any participation in sports will also be taken in to consideration.